neil-lindquist/neil-lindquist.github.io/projects.md

 # Current Projects

-### Classification of protein properties from XFEL diffraction patterns
-##### October 2019 - Present
-Developing a machine learning workflow to classify structural properties of proteins from X-ray Free Electron Laser diffraction patterns.

 ### Mixed precision GMRES
 ##### August 2019 - Present
 Exploring how the use of different precisions for different parts of the solver affects the performance and convergence of GMRES.